stillmattwest/aws_sa/Course Notes/Section04/IAM Intro.md

 ## Permissions

-Users and Groups can be assigned JSON documents called **policies**, which looks like the example below.
+Users and Groups can be assigned JSON documents called **policies**, which look like the example below.

 ```json